No. 1 in Heaven: Legacy

-English rock band Joy Division cited Nº 1 in Heaven as a primary influence during the recording of their 1980 song "Love Will Tear Us Apart".
-Joy Division's drummer Stephen Morris stated: "When we were doing 'Love Will Tear Us Apart', there were two records we were into: Frank Sinatra's Greatest Hits and 'Number One Song in Heaven' by Sparks.
+English rock band Joy Division cited Nº 1 in Heaven as a primary influence on their 1980 song "Love Will Tear Us Apart".
+Drummer Stephen Morris stated: "When we were doing 'Love Will Tear Us Apart', there were two records we were into: Frank Sinatra's Greatest Hits and 'Number One Song in Heaven' by Sparks.
 That was the beginning of getting interested in Giorgio Moroder".